8 Financial statements: A second look

 missing_che missing_ch missing_ivst n

 While more digging might be appropriate to work out how best to handle these cases, below we take the simple expedient of using ch or ivst as the value for che when che is missing, but ch is not.
-The following suggests that this modified balancing model holds in almost every case where at least one of components is not missing (though there is a non-trivial number of cases where che, ch and ivst are all missing).
+The following suggests that this modified balancing model holds in almost every case where at least one of the components is not missing (though there is a non-trivial number of cases where che, ch, and ivst are all missing).

 funda_mod |>